BoldGrid/library/README.md

 ## Changelog ##

+### 1.1.6 In progress ###
+* Bug fix: JIRA WPB-3636  Fixed invalid version number sent for plugins not installed, but in config.

 ### 1.1.5 ###
 * JIRA WPB-3518 Fixed fatal error in certain scenarios from double inclusion of WP core files.